Christoph Feichter WU Vienna…

-Christoph Feichter is Associate Professor in Managerial Accounting at the Department for Strategy and Innovation.
-He holds a PhD from Maastricht University (The Netherlands), where he also worked as Assistant Professor before.
-He has done several long-term research visits at top research universities, including the University of Texas at Austin (USA), the University of Waterloo (Canada), and the University of Illinois at Urbana Champaign (USA).
+Christoph Feichter is an associate professor at the WU Institute for Strategic Management and Managerial Accounting.
+He carries out empirical behavioral research in management control.
+In particular, his research interests include behavioral management, target setting, and performance evaluation.
+Christoph Feichter holds a PhD from Maastricht University (the Netherlands), where he also worked as an assistant professor, and he has completed several research visits at world-class universities, including the University of Texas at Austin (USA), the University of Illinois Urbana-Champagne (USA), and the University of Waterloo (Canada).